Tips for conducting a workshop that WORKS!

 No, it is what it is!

-Conclusively, I’ll state there is only one definition for what a workshop is.
+Conclusively, I’ll state there is only one definition of a workshop.

 “That ain’t a workshop!“